Rookout/docs/docs/installation-overview.md

 ---
 id: installation
-title: Setting up
+title: Getting Started
 ---

-## The Basics

-### The Rookout App

-Rookout is available at [app.rookout.com](https://app.rookout.com/) and provides a web based IDE for real time debugging.
-Once you have access to the Rookout App, you'll be able to setup Rooks and Rules in order to debug your application.
-The Rookout App also functions as an ETL component for fetching your logs and sending them to your favorite log and data tools.

-### Rooks and Rules

-Rooks are the component that allows you to collect data directly from a running application.
-A Rook is imported into your app as an SDK, and deployed with each instance of your app.

-Once a Rook is deployed with your application, a Rule can be set to watch a specific line of code.
-A Rule defines what data will be collected, how it should be formatted, and where it should be sent.

-For more information about Rooks and Rules see [Rooks Overview](rooks-index.md) and [Rules Overview](rules-index.md)
+For an overview of what Rookout does, visit our [Reference Section](reference-home.md).

 ## Setting up Rookout

-If you have already walked through one of our hands-on tutorials, you should be familiar with the basic flow.
-Setting up Rookout to debug your own code requires only three steps:
+Getting started with Rookout to debug your own code requires only three steps:

-1. Add a Rook dependency to your application code
+1. Add a Rook dependency (an SDK) to your application code
-2. Load the source code into the Rookout app
+2. Load your source code into the Rookout app
 3. Place a rule and trigger your application to get some data.

 ### Adding a Rook